Overnight ferries

 • Click on “To checkout”, enter your passenger details, click on “Continue” and pay for your tickets.

-The ferry to Greece sails from Bari at 19:30 (13:30 on Sundays, boarding starts 2–2½ hours before the ferry sails) and disembarkation in Patras begins at 13:00.
-The ferry from Greece sails from Patras at 17:30 (boarding starts 2–2½ hours before the ferry sails) and disembarkation in Bari begins at 09:00.
+The ferry to Greece sails from Bari at 19:30 (13:30 on Sundays, boarding starts 2 – 2½ hours before the ferry sails) and disembarkation in Patras begins at 13:00.
+The ferry from Greece sails from Patras at 17:30 (boarding starts 2 – 2½ hours before the ferry sails) and disembarkation in Bari begins at 09:00.

 The nearest railway station to the ferry terminal in Bari can be reached from Bari Centrale on foot (30 minutes).
-The ferry terminal in Patras can also be reach from the railway station (which is effectively a bus station) on foot (1 hour).
+The ferry terminal in Patras can also be reach from the railway station (which is now a bus station) on foot (1 hour).

-Onboard, there are a variety of shared and private cabins to choose from, a restaurant, and an open deck.
+Onboard, there are a variety shared and private cabins to choose from, a restaurant, and an open deck.

 You buy tickets from Superfast Ferries as follows: